lightDer/notes/README.md

 notes
 =====
-this is my test notes
+1. this is my test notes
+2. sync with dropbox